 Pain is usually quite stressful, and stress causes muscles to tense, which makes pain worse—creating a cycle of pain.
 Mind-body techniques such as relaxation, meditation, guided imagery, and redirection release tension, reduce negative thoughts about pain, and may cancel out some of the negative effects of stress.
-They also are used to calm emotions and improve sleep—both of which can also improve pain.
+They also are used to calm emotions and improve sleep—both of which can also improve your feelings of pain.

 The good things about mind-body techniques are that they can be done virtually anywhere, take only a short amount of time, and can be used along with other pain treatments.

 The National Center for Complementary and Alternative Medicine (NCCAM) article about relaxation techniques describes them as “practices to help bring about the body’s ‘relaxation response,’ which is characterized by slower breathing, lower blood pressure, and a reduced heart rate.”
 There is some evidence that relaxation techniques may help reduce pain (as part of a larger treatment plan), specifically from headaches, low-back pain, arthritis, and pain after surgery.

 Specifically, progressive muscle relaxation may be helpful for arthritis, jaw pain, and other non-muscular painful conditions.
 Here are some relaxation methods you can try:

 - The Veterans Health Administration offers recordings and videos on mindfulness exercises such as breathing, relaxation, and meditation.
 VHA also has a detailed description of how to practice Progressive Muscle Relaxation and Guided Imagery.

 - HPRC has an article and video on tactical breathing for the military to help improve human performance optimization.